sipeed/MaixPy/docs/doc/en/README_no_screen.md

 ## Preparing to Connect the Computer and Device

-To enable communication between your computer (PC) and the device (MaixCAM), they need to be on the same local area network.
-Two methods are provided; we will first use Method 1:
+MaixVision connects to the device over a network.
+For a screenless model, start with USB and configure WiFi later if needed:
 * **Method 1**: Wired connection.
 The device connects to the computer via a USB cable, and it will be recognized as a virtual USB network adapter, placing it on the same local area network as the computer.
 If you encounter issues, refer to the [FAQ](./faq.md) for common problems.
-.. details::Method 2 involves driver installation on different computer systems:
+.. details::Driver installation for Method 1 on different operating systems:
     :open: true
     There are two default USB virtual network adapter drivers (NCM and RNDIS) to meet the needs of different systems:
     * **Windows**: All Windows systems will automatically install the RNDIS driver.
 Only Win11 will automatically install the NCM driver. **Either one that works is fine** (NCM is faster than RNDIS).
 If the RNDIS driver is not installed automatically, see the [RNDIS driver installation guide](https://wiki.sipeed.com/hardware/zh/maixsense/maixsense-a075v/install_drivers.html).